uday2430/highD-dataset/Python/README.md

 |&emsp;&emsp;+-- my_main.py

 ## Quickstart
-1) Copy the csv files into the **data** directory in a sub folder
+1) Copy the csv files into the **data** directory under `Python/`
-3) (Optional) Modify the folder_name (sub folder) and video_name variable in main.py or by changing the arguments when calling the python function
+2) Run my_main.py

-4) Run main.py
+## Original method descriptions

-## Method descriptions
+These are descriptions for methods according to https://github.com/RobertKrajewski/highD-dataset.
+Note that these methods below are not used in the new scripts.

 One can find short descriptions of each method implemented in this toolbox.
 ### main.py
 The main file is the starting point for the program.
 In this main file, the program first reads in